-The operation of the Poultry Unit at Gwynfaes will generate less sources of noise and vibration than the existing farmstead and the 2 existing poultry units, the proposal does not have the potential to generate significant additional sources.
+The operation of the Poultry Unit at Gwynfaes will generate less sources of noise and vibration than the existing farmstead, the proposal does not have the potential to generate significant additional sources.

 During de-commissioning of the Poultry Unit, the impact of the noise would be minimal and similar to the construction phase and shall be over a short period of time.